How To Take Apart A Scrap Industrial Transformer

 So you got lucky and got your hands on a big industrial transformer ready for scrap.
 Good for you.
 That’s a great score.
-This will not only be a great item to cash in but also something you may want to consider taking apart.
+This will be a great item to cash in and something you may want to consider taking apart.

 What Can I Get Paid for a Scrap Transformer?